fullstackedorg/workspace/docs/QuickStart.md

 ### Starting your project
-1. Create a folder were you will develop your awesome web app.
+1. Create a folder where you will develop your awesome web app.
 ```shell
 mkdir my-awesome-project
 cd my-awesome-project